Best Coin Buyer Near You

 Two-Cent Pieces – If you have a two-cent coin on your hands, it was manufactured between 1864 and 1873 and may be of value.

-Three-Cent Pieces – These vintage coins may be quite value and were issued between 1851 and 1889.
+Three-Cent Pieces – These vintage coins may be quite valuable and were issued between 1851 and 1889.

-Half Dimes – These coins are different than Nickle Five-Cent Piece and may be quite valuable.
+Half Dimes – These coins are different than Nickel Five-Cent Pieces and may be quite valuable.
 They were issued between 1794 to 1873.
-If you have one of these coins, bring them in to our Quincy, MA jewelry shop.

 Dimes – Certain dimes can date back to 1796.